 How long do you want your stroller to last?

 Buying all in one is definitely cheaper, but remember – stroller can be very good as pram, but not as a lightweight.
-If you want to buy a set you have to check if each product has features your child will need (like removable seat that reclines nearly flat and easy folding canopy).
+If you want to buy a set you have to check if each product has features your child will need (like removable seat that reclines nearly flat and large canopy).

 Do you want to have more babies, year after year?